WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/wallets/wallets.md

 ### React Native

-If you were using our [WalletConnectClient SDK](https://www.npmjs.com/package/@walletconnect/client) (or any other community SDK), you must integrate the Web3Wallet SDK for Javascript which you can find docs [here](../../../web3wallet/about.mdx) and check out the RN Examples [here](https://github.com/WalletConnect/react-native-examples).
+If you were using our [WalletConnectClient SDK](https://www.npmjs.com/package/@walletconnect/client) (or any other community SDK), you must integrate the Web3Wallet SDK for JavaScript which you can find docs [here](../../../web3wallet/about.mdx) and check out the RN Examples [here](https://github.com/WalletConnect/react-native-examples).

 ### Browser-based

-If you were using our [WalletConnectClient SDK](https://www.npmjs.com/package/@walletconnect/client) (or any other community SDK), you must integrate the Web3Wallet SDK for Javascript which you can find docs [here](../../../web3wallet/about.mdx) and check out the Web Examples [here](https://github.com/WalletConnect/web-examples).
+If you were using our [WalletConnectClient SDK](https://www.npmjs.com/package/@walletconnect/client) (or any other community SDK), you must integrate the Web3Wallet SDK for JavaScript which you can find docs [here](../../../web3wallet/about.mdx) and check out the Web Examples [here](https://github.com/WalletConnect/web-examples).

 ### Unity